queue-miscreant/chatango-client/README.md

 The Python installation under cygwin works mostly fine for input and drawing within MinTTY, the cygwin default terminal emulator.
 The following terminals are NOT supported or have restricted features:
+* Console2
-* Console2	 (Partially; 256 color mode works incorrectly)
+	* Partially; 256 color mode works incorrectly
-* cmd.exe	 (Unsupported; lacks ANSI escapes)
+* cmd.exe
+	* Unsupported; thought it now has ANSI escapes, the keys that the program recognizes may differ
+* Powershell
-* Powershell (Unsupported; see cmd.exe)
+	* Unsupported; see cmd.exe

 Testing limited:
 * PuTTY

 Links in browser may not open correctly by default.
-The program defaults to using `cygstart`, which uses the Windows default for paths beginning with "http(s)://" If you wish to modify this, you can do one of two things:
+On cygwin, the program defaults to using `cygstart`, which uses the Windows default for paths beginning with "http(s)://".
+On other platforms, the default is handled by the `webbrowser` Python module.
+If you wish to modify this, you can do one of two things:
 * add your preferred browser's directory to the Windows PATH environment variable, or
 * specify a BROWSER (cygwin) environment variable (as in `BROWSER=chrome chatango.py`)